MooersLab/pymolsnips/README.md

 A good practice is to add one package at a time and master each added package before adding another new package.

 I find that editing of <em>init.el</em> file occurs in widely spaced bouts.
-Once everything is working to your satisfication, there may be long periods of productivity during which there is no compelling need to fiddle with the <em>init.el</em> file.
+Once everything is working to your satisfaction, there may be long periods of productivity during which there is no compelling need to fiddle with the <em>init.el</em> file.

 Many <em>Emacs</em> users have shared their <em>init.el</em> files on GitHub.
 These can provide inspiration for the beginner.